SeisComP/seiscomp/doc/base/overview.rst

 What next?
 ==========

-The following :ref:`installation` section of this manual will help you install SeisComP.
+The following :ref:`installation` section of this manual will help you install |scname|.
 You will then need to obtain some inventory and a source of waveform data.
-Configure bindings, enable the processing modules, and restart SeisComP.
+Configure bindings, enable the processing modules, and restart |scname|.
 If all has gone well, you should see some stations as colorful triangles in :ref:`scmv`, and their traces in
 :ref:`scrttv`.

-Eventually, your new SeisComP system will pick and create origins, should a locatable :term:`seismic event <event>` take place while it is running.
+Eventually, your new |scname| system will pick and create origins, should a locatable :term:`seismic event <event>` take place while it is running.